 YouthBuild Charter School of California (YCSC) is a project-based charter high school, rooted in social justice and community action, for students between 16-24 who need to earn their high school diploma.

 In order to meet the unique needs of its students, YouthBuild Charter School of California uses a project-based, inter-disciplinary curriculum model that relies on authentic assessments and applied learning.
 Students are empowered to take what they learn in the classroom into their communities to promote social justice through volunteerism and advocacy.
 At the end of each trimester, YCSC students work together with teachers to create a culminating community action project.
-These projects have included a Health Fair in Lennox, adding fresh food options to a liquor store in East Los Angeles, and a Town Hall event in Boyle Heights calling for an end to sheriff violence in L.A.
+These projects have included a Community Art Fair in South Los Angeles, adding fresh food options to a liquor store in East Los Angeles, and a Town Hall event in Boyle Heights calling for an end to sheriff violence in L.A.
 County jails.

 Unlike traditional schools that employ standardized curriculum and classroom practices that often disempower and alienate marginalized students, YCSC’s project-based approach allows young adults to take ownership of their education.
 In addition to providing a rigorous education, YCSC partners with local community-based organizations to provide students with counseling services, college preparation, leadership development, vocational training, and the unique opportunity to revitalize their communities while earning school credit by building low-income housing.